tmcgrath/docker-for-demos/confluent-3-broker-cluster/README.md

-# Creates a 3 Broker Kafka cluster with Confluent images
+# Creates a 3 Broker Kafka cluster with Confluent

 For demo purposes only... only runs one instance of Zookeeper.

 The Brokers are available externally on mapped ports 19092, 29092 and 39092

+Schema Registry is deployed as well.

 ## Requirements